rferguson386/jigsawtiger-rework/TESTING.md

 ## Compatibility

 In order to confirm the correct functionality and appearance of the site, it was tested on the following browsers: Chrome, Firefox, Edge and Safari.
-The videos for each browser show the website is displaying correctly and all features are working as intended.
+The links for each browser show the website is displaying correctly and all features are working as intended.

   - Chrome: